• Follow Us

 Taktsang Monastery

-About 15 Kilometres North of Paro Dzong and half an hour's drive away is Taktsang Monastery.
+About 15 kilometres north of Paro Dzong and half an hour's drive away is Taktsang Monastery.
 Like an outgrowth of the terrain itself, the gem-like Taktshang monastery clings to a sheer, 3000-foot rock face.
 The name of this gravity-defying cluster of buildings means literally "The Tiger's nest," an allusion to the popular legend that Padma Sambhava flew here from Tibet on the back of a Tiger.
 The Monastery shares its name with another monastery in North West Arunachal Pradesh which also shares a very similar legend.

 Today pilgrims and visitors reach Taktsang in a more earthbound but no less dramatic fashion by climbing on horseback up a steep and winding track.
 You can also trek to Taktsang which takes about three hours on foot.
 About halfway through there is a cafeteria where you can take a break.
 It is also an excellent place for taking photographs of the Monastery.
 The trek offers a very good view of the Paro Chu and its valley.

-Even higher than Taktsang, poised on a projecting rock spur, the Sang-tog Peri monastery overlooks the whole Paro valley.
-Built-in harmony with the natural features of its site, this 300-year-old retreat is, in name as well as by virtue of its lofty elevation, "the temple of heaven."
+Even higher than Taktsang, poised on a projecting rock spur, the Sang-tog Peri monastery overlooks the whole Paro Valley.
+Built in harmony with the natural features of its site, this 300-year-old retreat is, in name as well as by virtue of its lofty elevation, "the temple of heaven."

 Kyichu Lhakhang